MetahCoder/MetahCoder/README.md

 My name is Askar.
 I am:

+• 📠 the author of the [iosdev.kz](https://iosdev.kz) blog(Instagram, Medium)

+• 🏆 a WWDC20 Swift Student Challenge winner

 • 👨🏻‍💻 the founder of "Qulynym" - an educational platform for preschoolers in Kazakhstan

-• 🏆 a WWDC20 Swift Student Challenge winner

 • 📱 currently working on my personal projects and improving development skills